Best Color Film For Beautiful Photographs

 Kodak Gold also lives up to the gold in its name.
 All my images have this glow to them.
 Even when photographing during the winter, this film gives the feeling of warmth.

 Kodak Gold 200 offers a suitable alternative to Kodak Portra 160, being substantially cheaper and offering a slightly more vibrant and warmer look.
-If you prefer cooler tones, I would lead you more towards Portra or Ektar.
+If you prefer more natural/cool tones, I would lead you more toward Portra or Ektar.
 Overall I love Kodak Gold (hence why it's my number one).
 I only wish this film had a finer grain option like 100 or 160 and for Kodak to make a 4x5 large format film stock.
 Until then, I'll be using its 35mm and medium format film.

 A portrait of a woman with tattoos in front of foliage